Adityagurung/the-football-pundits/README.md

 # [DATA PIPELINE](#data-pipeline)

-[⚠️ This Google Project has now been deactivated]
+[⚠️ This Google Project is created on GCP trial account that will expires on 23 July 2025

 For achieving the objectives listed above, we build an end-to-end data pipeline, starting from the raw Transfermarkt data on Kaggle, and ending with a Looker dashboard that seeks to shed some insights.